What does it mean to be immunocompromised?

 - Fear and anxiety about the COVID-19 pandemic can be overwhelming and cause strong emotions.
 Be sure to take breaks, take care of your body, connect with others, and call us if stress gets in the way of daily activities for several days in a row.

 - If you take medication, be sure to have enough on hand.
-Also make a plan so you know what steps to take if you were to get sick.
+Also, make a plan so you know which steps to take if you were to get sick.